guyjames/guyjameshugo/content/posts/2009-06-06-colliding-utopias-and-john-lennons-imagine.md

 Why are utopias so seductive when a few minutes&#8217; rational thought shows us that they can never work?
 I&#8217;ll leave that for another time, and leave the last word to John Gray:

-&#8220;When utopia takes over power, it leads to a catastrophe”.
+> "When utopia takes over power, it leads to a catastrophe”.